 How Montessori Schools Foster Emotional Development

 Kindergarten and preschool classes around the world use child-sized desks and chairs.
 The idea of child-sized furniture was the brainchild of Maria Montessori.
+She developed the Montessori school of thought.
+Read more about the history of the Montessori method here.

 Montessori schools are known for fostering emotional development among students.
 Read on to learn how your child can enjoy developments that last a lifetime.